alvarogarcia7/blog_source/content/blog/draft_how-manage-learning-backlog.md

 I value learning something, rather than over-analyzing what to study.

 My time for study is limited, therefore I prefer to invest it in studying rather than managing my studies.

+## On managing your learning

+TODO add link to 'Buckets of learning'.

+Learning can be about a specific topic, general area.
+You will spend more time learning about these topics and areas, than learning about a specific resource.
+This is based on the definition: an area includes several topics, a topic includes several resources.

+To see how topics relate to each other, we can draw a mind map (TODO add link to mind map) including them.

+Given that we have finite resources to infinite desires, we must allocate our resources effectively.
+This is where keeping a learning backlog can be useful.

+Some

 ## On buying books (and other resources)